 - Romance – Give me Beauty

 The neighborhood treasury is the neighborhood’s current balance of tax money available for spending.
-I use the money to pay for City Employees (such as the Director of Children’s Services) and to build or improve new community lots.
+I use the money to build or improve new community lots.
 When money is spent in the neighborhood, I subtract it from the treasury balance.

 For story purposes, Sims pay their taxes to a central branch in the state capitol of Sim City.
 The money may be withdrawn at any time for spending in the ‘hood.

 NOTE: These rules replace my old Mayor rules.
 I no longer play with a Mayor Sim and instead keep track of the neighborhood’s treasury balance on my tracking spreadsheet.